JoshWang3/Chuwa20241209/Tech Questions/hw5.md

 	It is often used when a thread doesn't have critical work to do for the moment but wants to be cooperative and allow other threads to execute, especially when threads have the same priority.

 ### 13. What is ThreadPool?
 How many types of ThreadPool?
 What is the TaskQueue in ThreadPool?

 ### 14. Which Library is used to create ThreadPool?
 Which Interface provide main functions of thread-pool?

 ### 15. How to submit a task to ThreadPool?

 ### 16. What is the advantage of ThreadPool?

+### 17. Difference between shutdown() and shutdownNow() methods of executor

+### 18. What is Atomic classes?
+How many types of Atomic classes?
+Give me some code example of Atomic classes and its main methods. when to use it?

+### 19. What is the concurrent collections?
+Can you list some concurrent data structure (Thread-safe)

+### 20. What kind of locks do you know?
+What is the advantage of each lock?

+### 21. What is future and completableFuture?
+List some main methods of ComplertableFuture.

+### 22. Type the code by your self and try to understand it. (package com.chuwa.tutorial.t08_multithreading)

+### 23. Write a code to create 2 threads, one thread print 1,3,5,7,9, another thread print 2,4,6,8,10. (solution is in com.chuwa.tutorial.t08_multithreading.c05_waitNotify.OddEventPrinter)

+###	1. One solution use synchronized and wait notify

+###	2. One solution use ReentrantLock and await, signal